Mustafa-RS/VSD_FPGA_Workshop/README.md

 - High performance computing
 - Aerospace

-FPGA Architecture
+#### FPGA Architecture
 Unlike on ASIC, where if we want to program an ALU for instance, we use logic gates (AND/OR/NOR) and then the gate design is converted to transistor level design to create the real circuit in fabrication.
 The result is the ASIC.

 FPGA has existing logic! we just configure it!
 It consists of configurable logic blocks (CLBs)

 CLBs contain a set of LUTs either 4 or 6 inputs, then a set of carry chain, set of MUXs or just 1, and then set of flip-flops.
 Each FPGAs CLB could have its own unique CLB architecture.
 Using a Xilinx toolchain for instance, you would be able to program your ALU design on Verilog & it would be converted by the toolchain to convert to the Xilinx FPGA's specific CLB architecture.

-Programmable interconnects join the CLBs together & we also have programmable I/O which can be used by the user to send a 1 or 0. using button/switch or electric current. like we did in Digital Logic Class with switches.
+Programmable interconnects join the CLBs together & we also have programmable I/O which can be used by the user to send a 1 or 0 using a button/switch or electric current.

-User will define a design then it is sythesized and converted to bitstream.
+Users will define a design then it is sythesized and converted to bitstream.
 It is stored in the configuration memory, and every time we turn the FPGA on, it will program the bitstream to run on the CLBs.
 Bitstream defines the behavior of the design.
-It connects CLBs, interconnects, inputs/outputs.
+It connects CLBs, interconnects & inputs/outputs all together.

 FPGAs also have Block RAM, Clock tiles, DSP blocks, multiplier blocks which can also be used to design/enhance our design